-Meet Amy Roloff, the name so many people know on TV but who is actually so much behind the scenes.
+Meet Amy Roloff was born in September 17 1964,, the name so many people know on TV but who is actually so much behind the scenes.
 The reality show which gave her family a publicity in the first place made her famous.
 Amy has on numerous hats in her lifetime: a television personality, an author, a speaker, a businesswoman, and an activist.
 This paper provides an informative and easy and easy read on her world, her upbringing, her work, her struggles, and what she is accomplishing today.
 There are facts, tales, and thoughts, all on the way.
 We can start by going back to the way she started.

 Who is Amy Roloff?

-Early Life & Background Roots in Michigan and Family On September 17 1962, Amy Jo Knight was born in Michigan.
+Amy Roloff was born in September 17 1964, Amy Jo Knight was born in Michigan.
 She had a genetic disorder known as achondroplasia that causes the growth of bones to be short.
 Her parents and siblings were average in height so she grew up belonging to two worlds, the one she was living with her relatives and the society at large.

 Amy studied at Franklin High School, Livonia, Michigan in school.
 She eventually got a degree in business at Central Michigan University.
 The education provided a base to the numerous roles that she played later in her life.